-The Board and Management remained committed to managing expenditure closely given the uncertainties that were particular in nature.
-These actions have comprehensively led to a situation where we are pleased to report that during 2021, GasanMamo Insurance's financial position has been further strengthened as we ended the year with a profit before tax of €13.7M compared to €12.2M last year and a budget of €7.7M.
+The Board and Management remained committed to managing expenditure closely, especially due to the inflationary pressures that arose.
+These actions have comprehensively led to a situation where we are pleased to report that during 2022, GasanMamo's robust financial position has been maintained as we ended the year with a profit before tax of €6.3 million compared to €13.7 million last year and a budget of €9.6 million.

-The Company's balance sheet has been augmented further with Capital and Reserves of €48.2M in 2021 compared to €43.2M last year.
+The company's financial position has been augmented further with Capital and Reserves of €50.9 million at the end of 2022 compared to €48.2 million at the end of 2021.
 This performance would not have been possible without the collective effort of the Board, Management, Staff and all intermediaries.
-As I have reported before, at GasanMamo Insurance, we remain focussed on our core strategic objective, to continue to grow prudently, delivering quality products and services to our growing and loyal clients base.
-Our client centric focus which permeates the organisation from top to bottom is fundamental to our success.
+As I have reported before, at GasanMamo Insurance, we remain focussed on our core strategic objective: to continue to grow prudently, delivering quality products and services to our ever expanding and loyal client base.
+Our client-centric focus which permeates the organisation from top to bottom is fundamental to our success.

-As a company we continue to recognise the important role we play as corporate citizens focusing on the impact we have on the enviroment and people around us.
-We remain committed and have indeed played our part supporting Environment, Youth & Sport, and Culture through various specific initiatives.
-Enviromental, Social and Governance (ESG) Investing has moved to a more prominent place in terms of Strategic Investment.
-Part of this drive is coming from European Regulators and the effort to meet urgent climate change objectives.
+As a company we continue to recognise the important role we play as corporate citizens focusing on the impact we have on our surroundings, including the environment and the society to which we form part.
+We remain committed and have played our part in supporting Environment, Youth & Sport, and Culture through various specific initiatives.

+Environmental, Social and Governance (ESG) regulation has moved to a more prominent place in our sector and much is yet to be done in this sphere.
+This drive is coming from European Regulators and the effort to meet urgent climate change objectives.
 The concept is completly in sync with the GasanMamo Insurance outlook since this effort promotes principles we have long held close to our heart.
-We remain committed to be more active in this space and play our part in this important effort.
+We are committed to be more active in this space and play our part in this important effort.